ndr-brt/streamseek/README.md

 ### TODO
  - add a spinner while is fetching the first song
- - show cover does not work anymore
  - make the first song play directly from peer, and make than fetch it later
  - clean old players
+ - file sharing (to be implemented in the client library)